DataDog/hiring-engineers/answers.md

 Please check out the [Live Demo](http://datadog.alexarnesen.com) of an instrumented server.
 All answers here are screen caps from the live site.
 The site contains live Datadog dashboards and graphs.
-I have added and embedded screenshots of the site in this answers file for convenience.
+I have embedded screenshots of the site in this answers file for convenience.

 ## Collecting Metrics: